Car insurance for drivers with no claims history in the UK

 Every no-claims discount starts at zero — the goal is to bank clean years as cheaply and quickly as possible.
 A typical UK NCD is worth around 30% after one claim-free year, 40% after two and up to 60% after five, so the savings compound fast.
 The most effective moves:

-- Take a black-box / telematics policy — the single biggest lever for no-history drivers, saving an average of £379 a year, with 78% of 17–20-year-olds paying less than on standard cover.
+- Take a black-box / telematics policy — the single biggest lever for no-history drivers, with around 78% of 17–20-year-olds paying less than on standard cover, though the discount is earned by how you actually drive rather than applied automatically.
 It also gives the insurer data so your careful driving is priced in immediately.

 - Use a named-driver no-claims scheme — insurers such as Admiral and Direct Line let time spent as a named driver build towards your own transferable NCD, worth roughly £350 off a first policy in your own name.